FTAsr/quickscore/Modular/README.md

  4) saving the classifier for future use: since traning the classifier takes some time, you should know how to save and load it for future use (this is very important in online application of the system).
 Always do a checksome after loading a classifier to make sure it has been read correctly from the disk

-    ## FileName to save the trained classifier for later use
     fileName = '../pretrained/SICK-Classifier.h5'

-    ## SAVE / LOAD
     classifier.save(fileName)
     newClassifier = load_model(fileName)

-    ## Test the saved and loaded classifier on the testSet again (to make sure the classifier didn't mess up by saving on disk)
     test(ensemble, newClassifier, testSet)